 The History of Art Deco Engagement Rings

-What is the Difference Between Art Deco and Edwardian Engagement Rings?
+What Is the Difference Between Art Deco Engagement Rings and Edwardian Engagement Rings?

 Art Deco and Edwardian style engagement rings are very similar because they both use intricate geometric settings and shapes, often on Platinum bands.
 Edwardian jewelry is from the 1900-1915 era, and is named after King Edward 7th, of England.
 The complex designs were elegant in appearance, which led jewelry design into the Roaring Twenties when Art Deco jewelry took over in popularity until the late 1930s.
 There are some common differences between the two styles.
 For example, Edwardian design commonly incorporates many small diamonds on a large band, while white gold and colorful gems are reminiscent of the Art Deco era.